Church of England Redress Scheme Information and support for survivors

 Exceptional circumstances (where applicable)

-Compensation is expected to range from £5,000 to £660,000 under the proposed framework and depending on the assessment.
+Expected to range from £5,000 to £660,000 under the proposed framework and depending on the assessment.

 What is the Church of England redress scheme?